 Osaka is known for its pocket neighborhoods that have retro architecture and neon advertisements.
 A few popular areas include: Shinsekai, Namba, and Dotonbori.
 The neon "Dotonbori Running Man" sign is a symbol of the city.

 Take a trip through Japanese history by visiting Kyoto.
-Known as the "Geisha district," Kyoto is the perfect mix of old Japanese tradition, and new Japanese culture.
+Known as the "Geisha district," Kyoto is the perfect mix of old Japanese traditions and new Japanese culture.

 The Kyoto area is filled with hundreds of shrines and temples, many of which top the list of "Must See Places in Kyoto."
 Some of the most popular include:

-Be sure to ask a local if they have a favorite temple in Kyoto.
+Be sure to ask one of our local Heroes if they have a favorite temple in Kyoto.